Generalized Persistence Diagrams for Persistence Modules over Posets: Computing the 0-th level set barcode of a Reeb graph within -category

-By applying the same strategy to the other intervals of $\ZZ$, we have: \end{example} We remark that the Reeb graph in Example \ref{ex:non-isomorphism thm} was introduced in \cite[Figure 12]{adams2015evasion} along the way to address the problem of searching for evasion paths in mobile sensor network.
-The authors pointed out that one could make a wrong guess at the $0$-th level set barcode of this Reeb graph, before careful homological consideration.
-See also \cite[Section 10]{curry2013sheaves}.
+We remark that the Reeb graph from Example \ref{ex:non-isomorphism thm} was introduced in \cite[Figure 12]{adams2015evasion} along the way to address the problem of searching for evasion paths in mobile sensor networks.
+The authors pointed out that, without careful homological considerations, one could make a wrong guess about the $0$-th level set barcode of this Reeb graph (see also \cite[Section 10]{curry2013sheaves}).
+Example \ref{ex:non-isomorphism thm} demonstrates the usefulness of Corollary \ref{cor:new formula for 0th} in this context.